wethod/learning-center-source/content/profit-loss/index.md

 ---
-date: 2017-08-29 10:23:59 +0200
+date: 2017-08-29 08:23:59 +0000
 title: Profit & Loss
 weight: 90
+draft: true

 ---
 ## Overview

+This page provides an overview of the budgetary slippages between a company's projected revenues and expenses, as well as its budget target over a given period of time.

+{{< img-center src="/uploads/2018/11/23/support_target.png" >}}

-Here you can see how much your company has earned or has lost during each month of the current year, the "Profit & Loss" row shows you this piece of information.
+Below, you can see how much your company has earned or has lost during each month of the current year.

 This data is obtained by subtracting from the [revenues](http://support.wethod.com/revenues/index/#) of all the costs faced by the company.
 The costs can be of various kinds:

 * [External costs](http://support.wethod.com/external-costs/index/#)